vrizo/ya-music-controls/README.md

 * Add like/dislike hotkeys

 ### 1.4
 * Add Options page.
 Now you can set your own hotkeys combinations
 * Better interface according to [Firefox Photon Design System](https://design.firefox.com/photon/welcome.html)
 * Add loader animation when it… loads
 * Code improvements

 ### 1.3
 * Added Hotkeys!
 The collapsible list is available in the popup
 * Volume control!
 * Improved accessibility: focus styling for buttons and links
 * ESLint added, LOTS of code refactoring

 ### 1.2

-* New features: like/dislike buttons, share buttons (don't forget to share with your friends!), multiple tabs support
+* New features: like/dislike buttons, share buttons (don’t forget to share with your friends!), multiple tabs support
 * Improved UI
 * It supports not only Russian but also Ukrainian and Belarusian website versions now!
 * Also, it uses Yandex Music API in a new version for better performance and stability
 * Code improvements

 ### 1.0.3
 * Small bug fixes

 ### 1.0
 * Initial release